Migrating from Business Edition to Enterprise Edition

 If your existing Parallels Desktop setup is activated on a per-device basis using license keys, you will have to take the following steps:

-Contact your sales representative using Parallels My Account and purchase an upgrade;
+Contact your sales representative using Parallels and purchase an upgrade;

 Ask them to convert your existing Business Edition license to an Enterprise Edition one (the recommended path).
 If your organization has multiple Business Edition licenses, tell your sales representative which one to convert.

-Make sure the name of the license in My Account has changed from Business to Enterprise;
+Make sure the product type on the license card in My Account has changed from Business to Enterprise;

-[OPTIONAL] Set up or verify the existing sublicenses and configure or reassign policies accordingly;
+[OPTIONAL] Set up or verify the and configure or reassign accordingly;

 Make sure that all Parallels Desktop for Mac users in your organization have upgraded to at least version 20.1.0 or newer to enable communication with the Management Portal;